MakeMyTrip Limited (MMYT) Shares Plummet Below 1-Year High - News Heater

 MMYT’s Market Performance

-The stock of MakeMyTrip Limited (MMYT) has seen a 10.65% increase in the past week, with a 4.34% rise in the past month, and a 21.98% gain in the past quarter.
-The volatility ratio for the week is 2.92%, and the volatility levels for the past 30 days are at 2.55% for MMYT.
-The simple moving average for the last 20 days is 7.39% for MMYT stock, with a simple moving average of 7.84% for the last 200 days.
+The stock of MakeMyTrip Limited (MMYT) has seen a -0.99% decrease in the past week, with a 8.00% rise in the past month, and a 20.88% gain in the past quarter.
+The volatility ratio for the week is 2.26%, and the volatility levels for the past 30 days are at 2.44% for MMYT.
+The simple moving average for the past 20 days is 4.49% for MMYT’s stock, with a 6.90% simple moving average for the past 200 days.

 Analysts’ Opinion of MMYT